Different debts need different solutions.

 Firstly, different debts would have different consequences if you had problems paying them.
 For example, falling behind on unsecured debt repayments (such as a loan, credit card, or overdraft) may affect your credit score and/or you may get fined.
 Falling behind on your mortgage could lead to repossession (not at once, of course).
 For that reason, certain debts should be treated as a priority.

-Secondly, depending on your income, debts and general financial circumstances, different debt solutions might be available to help you, such as the ones you’ll find at the Debt Advisory Centre.
+Secondly, depending on your income, debts and general financial circumstances, different debt solutions might be available to help you, such as the ones you’ll find online and in your local community.
+Here, we’ll look at some of the ways to deal with debt.

 The amount of interest you could earn on any savings is (generally) significantly lower than the amount of interest you would be charged on a debt of the same size.
 For that reason, experts often argue that it’s better to repay debt with savings – as that would save you money overall.